shilei-massclouds/clinux/README.md

 Patch and script are in directory `thirty_part/arceos/`.
 Copy both these files into the top directory of arceos first.
 1. Patch arceos
     At the top directory of arceos, execute `git apply prepare_export_obj.patch`
 2. Export objs from arceos to clinux
     At the top directory of arceos, execute `./export_objs.sh`
-3. make && make run
+3. Return to clinux, make && make run